grafana/k6-docs/src/data/markdown/docs/03 cloud/06 Billing & User Menu/02 Subscription.md

 ---
-title: 'Subscription'
+title: 'Manage subscription'
 excerpt: 'Details of what is available within the k6 subscription menu'
+slug: '/cloud/billing-user-menu/subscription'
 ---

-## Background
+To view or update your subscription, select your profile icon, then **Manage > Subscriptions.**

-The subscription menu gives you a simple view of your current plan's limits and how many tests remain for your current period.
+The subscription menu outlines your current plan limits and shows how many tests remain in your current period.

-## Your Subscription
+## View subscription

-Provides details about your current active subscription and any add-ons you may have.
-Note the counter in the right corner displaying usage for the current period of your subscription.
+In the subscription view, note your current active subscription and any add-ons you may have.

+To find usage for the current period, use the counter in the right corner.

 ![subscription rules](images/02-Subscription/subscription.png)

-## Upgrades
+## Upgrade subscription

-If you've paid online with a credit card, you can upgrade at any time.
+If you paid online with a credit card, you can upgrade anytime.
 We will prorate your existing subscription towards the cost of a new one.

-## Downgrades
+## Downgrade subscription

 To downgrade your subscription, select a new plan at any time.
 We will bill the new cost immediately and start the new plan at the end of your current period.

-## Cancelation / Data Retention
+## Cancel subscription

+You can cancel your online subscription at any time through the web app.
+If you cancel, you can use your plan through the end of the current period.

+## Retain data

-You may cancel your online subscription at any time through the web app.
-When canceling, you can opt into [Data Retention](/cloud/billing-user-menu/data-retention) to save your result data longer-term or between projects.
+When you cancel, you can opt in to [Data Retention](/cloud/billing-user-menu/data-retention) to save your result data longer-term or between projects.

 If you don't choose data retention, k6 clears all test-result data seven days after your subscription expires.
-When canceling, you can use your plan through the end of the current period.